Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 ### Troubleshooting incompatibilities between model components

 In the example above the incompatibility was just within one parameter that was out of the bounds of its prior.
-When one model parameter appears in multiple model components, then incompatibilities between different model components can lead to the posterior evaluating to negative infinity.
+When one model parameter appears in multiple model components, incompatibilities between different model components can lead to the posterior evaluating to negative infinity.
 This most often involves the tree, which appears in many model components.
 If, in addition, MRCA priors with hard bounds or offsets are set, or the starting tree is fixed, the probability for an incompatibility is much higher.

 One particular example occurs with birth-death models where the origin parameter is estimated (such as the BDSKY, BDMM or FBD models).